satellitecomponent/Neurite/README.md

 npm run start
 ```

+4. Navigate to localhost:8080 in your browser.
+5. Ensure the Localhost Servers are running to leverage Neurite's full capabilities.

 ## `Local Server Setup`

 The Localhost Servers are an important component of Neurite that serves as an optional backend for complete functionality.

 ### Download Localhost Servers [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/satellitecomponent/Neurite/tree/main/Localhost%20Servers).

-### The servers enable plugin integration for webpage/pdf text extraction, Wolfram Alpha, and Wikipedia.
+### The servers enable the local Vector Databse, webpage/pdf text extraction, Wolfram Alpha, and Wikipedia.
 - The localhost servers require npm and Node.js
-- Without any servers running, Wolfram, Wiki, and Webpage extractions will not function.
+- Without any servers running, Wolfram, Wiki, the Vector Database and Webpage extractions will not function.
 - All servers can be run with one command.
 Download the Localhost Servers folder, or find it in your cloned directory.
 Once navigated to the Localhost Servers folder in your command line, run
 ```
   node start_servers.js
 ```
-This will run all of the servers at once.
+This will install and run all of the servers at once.
 They'll work on our Github pages host of Neurite, or any other way you locally access the interface.

 As of our recent update, the servers now support an Ai proxy that connects Neurite to any inference backend.